fbeaufume/spring-graphql-sample/README.md

 - http://localhost:8080/graphiql the GraphiQL client UI
 - http://localhost:8080/h2-console/ the H2 web console

-Sample GraphQL queries (can be copy/pasted in GraphiQL):
+Sample GraphQL queries and mutations (can be copy/pasted in GraphiQL):
 ```
 {
   authors {